NVIDIA/spark-rapids/docs/spark-qualification-tool.md

        com.nvidia.spark.rapids.tool.qualification.QualificationMain [options]
        <eventlogs | eventlog directories ...>

       --all                          Apply multiple event log filtering criteria and process only logs for which all conditions are satisfied.Example: <Filter1>
                                      <Filter2> <Filter3> --all -> result is
                                      <Filter1> AND <Filter2> AND <Filter3>.
                                      Default is all=true
       --any                          Apply multiple event log filtering criteria and process only logs for which any condition is satisfied.Example: <Filter1> <Filter2>
                                      <Filter3> --any -> result is <Filter1> OR
                                      <Filter2> OR <Filter3>
   -a, --application-name  <arg>      Filter event logs by application name.
 The
                                      string specified can be a regular expression, substring, or exact match.
 For filtering
                                      based on complement of application name, use ~APPLICATION_NAME. i.e Select all event logs
                                      except the ones which have application name as the input string.
   -f, --filter-criteria  <arg>       Filter newest or oldest N eventlogs based on
                                      application start timestamp, unique
                                      application name or filesystem timestamp.
                                      Filesystem based filtering happens before any
                                      application based filtering.For application
                                      based filtering, the order in which filters areapplied is: application-name,
                                      start-app-time, filter-criteria.Application
                                      based filter-criteria are:100-newest (for
                                      processing newest 100 event logs based on timestamp insidethe eventlog) i.e application
                                      start time)  100-oldest (for processing
                                      oldest 100 event logs based on timestamp insidethe eventlog) i.e application start
                                      time)  100-newest-per-app-name (select at
                                      most 100 newest log files for each unique application name) 100-oldest-per-app-name
                                      (select at most 100 oldest log files for each unique application name)Filesystem based
                                      filter criteria are:100-newest-filesystem
                                      (for processing newest 100 event logs based on filesystem timestamp).
                                      100-oldest-filesystem (for processing oldest
                                      100 event logsbased on filesystem timestamp).
   -h, --html-report                  Default is to generate an HTML report.
       --no-html-report               Disables generating the HTML report.
   -m, --match-event-logs  <arg>      Filter event logs whose filenames contain the
                                      input string.
 Filesystem based filtering
                                      happens before any application based
                                      filtering.
+      --max-sql-desc-length  <arg>   Maximum length of the SQL description string output with the per sql output.
+                                     Default is 100.
   -n, --num-output-rows  <arg>       Number of output rows in the summary report.
                                      Default is 1000.
       --num-threads  <arg>           Number of thread to use for parallel processing.
 The default is the number of cores on host divided by 4.
       --order  <arg>                 Specify the sort order of the report. desc or asc, desc is the default. desc (descending) would report applications most likely to be accelerated at the top and asc (ascending) would show the least likely to be accelerated at the top.
   -o, --output-directory  <arg>      Base output directory.
 Default is current
                                      directory for the default filesystem.
 The
                                      final output will go into a subdirectory called rapids_4_spark_qualification_output.
                                      It will overwrite any existing directory with the same name.
+  -p, --per-sql                      Report at the individual SQL query level.
   -r, --report-read-schema           Whether to output the read formats and
                                      datatypes to the CSV file.
 This can be very long.
 Default is false.
       --spark-property  <arg>...
 Filter applications based on certain Spark properties that were set during launch of the application.
 It can filter based on key:value pair or just based on keys.
 Multiple configs can be provided where the filtering is done if any of theconfig is present in the eventlog. filter on specific configuration:
                                      --spark-property=spark.eventLog.enabled:truefilter
                                      all eventlogs which has config:
                                      --spark-property=spark.driver.portMultiple
                                      configs:
                                      --spark-property=spark.eventLog.enabled:true
                                      --spark-property=spark.driver.port
   -s, --start-app-time  <arg>        Filter event logs whose application start
                                      occurred within the past specified time
                                      period.
 Valid time periods are
                                      min(minute),h(hours),d(days),w(weeks),m(months).
                                      If a period is not specified it defaults to days.
   -t, --timeout  <arg>               Maximum time in seconds to wait for the event
                                      logs to be processed.
 Default is 24 hours (86400 seconds) and must be greater than 3 seconds.
 If it times out, it will report what it was able to process up until the timeout.
   -u, --user-name  <arg>             Applications which a particular user has
                                      submitted.
       --help                         Show help message

  trailing arguments:
   eventlog (required)   Event log filenames(space separated) or directories